 There’s nothing more chillin’ than the beautiful and serene setting of the Kimbell Art Museum.
 Stop by the picturesque Renzo Piano Pavilion this Saturday for the Kimbell Kids Drop-In event.
 You and your favorite future Picasso can learn about fun ways to enjoy art and then create a studio art project together.
 The event is free, but is limited to 20 children so be sure to sign up early.

-Kiddos wanting to be get in touch with their theatric side should swing by the Latino Cultural Center and check out their Second Saturday offerings.
+Kiddos wanting to get in touch with their theatric side should swing by the Latino Cultural Center and check out their Second Saturday offerings.
 This weekend the program features a visit from San Antonio’s ALAS Youth Theatre Company.
 The group provides students interested in the performing arts with opportunities to develop their skills in acting, directing, playwriting, technical theatre and stage management.
 Best of all, it’s all free!

 It looks the warm weather is behind us and fall is officially in the air.
 Get outside and enjoy the cooler temperatures with a visit to the Hagerman National Wildlife Refuge in Sherman.
 You can take a hike around the 11-acre refuge and also learn about the bobcat in this week’s program, What About The Bobcat?
-Dr. Jessica Healy, Assistant Professor of Biology at Austin College will be on hand to tell you more about this illusive, nocturnal cat.
+Dr. Jessica Healy, Assistant Professor of Biology at Austin College will be on hand to tell you more about this elusive, nocturnal cat.

 If you’re looking for another opportunity to introduce Mother Nature to the tinies, head on out to the Trinity River Audubon Center for Birding By Ear this Saturday morning.
 In this unique and fun program Jason “the Birdnerd” St. Sauver will help you train your ears to hear the difference between native Texas birds and the wintering and migratory species.
 Don’t worry if you can’t tell the difference between a cardinal and a coo-coo, all birding levels are welcome.